 - The August 11, 1988 strip has Garfield actually flex his tail.
 Jon, who was trying to flex his arms, is not amused.

 - February 22, 1993: Garfield flexes his fat, again for Arlene.

 - The Nightmare Before Christmas: In one part of "The Shadow Dance", a deleted short clip of Oogie Boogie dancing in silhouette, he raises up his girth for a few seconds before it drops back down.

 - Bugs Bunny puffs himself up in Space Jam while introducing himself to Canon Foreigner Lola Bunny.
 He can't sustain this pose, and soon returns to his potato-sack body shape.
 Lola politely giggles at this faux machismo.

-- Eduardo Perez in Despicable Me 2 decides to drink his Psycho Serum near the end, turning him into a muscular, furry purple monster.
-This doesn't last long, since he very quickly regains his fat a few seconds after.
+- Eduardo Perez in Despicable Me 2 decides to drink his Super Serum in the film's final battle, turning him into a top heavy, furry purple monster.
+He suddenly regains his fat a few seconds later◊.

 - One cartoon panel from Playboy has a man at the beach notice two shapely bikini bunnies approaching, and promptly moves his rounded gut into his torso.
 The good news: he succeeds in attaining the classic superhero shape.
 The bad news: without that large gut securing the waistband, his swim trunks end up around his ankles.

 - Comedian, Jared Logan has a bit in his standup, noting how he will periodically do this in the mirror, but with all of the weight he's put on, he still looks fat, even after sucking it in.